 There are plenty of options availble on the market, but getting your hands on a perfect pair of ski boots should be your utmost priority.
 After all, the boots are the main point of contact between your body, and the snow you are trying to travel over.

-As for our favorite ski boots, it really depends on your goals However, we’d highly recommend Alpina Blazer Cross-country Ski Boots.
+As for our favorite ski boots, it really depends on your goals However, for a versatile boot, we have always liked the Alpina Blazer.
 They have a comfortable fit, stability, torsional control and most importantly, lightweight construction for the beginners.

-These are an essential component of your ski kit and help you in a number of ways.
-They provide you balance, help you to skate, time your turns.
+Poles are an important piece of ski gear, and arguably play a more important role in nordic than in alpine skiing.
+Poles help you in a number of ways.
+They provide you balance, help you to skate, and aid in maneuvering.
 Most importantly, they allow you to increase your overall power and speed.
 A strong pole stroke is really part of any good ski push.
 They are always available in pairs and measured in either a two inch or five-centimeter increment.

 For beginners, finding the right ski pole size is vital.
 If your poles are too long, it will result in loss of control and responsiveness — and getting tangled up with poles has been the cause of more than one broken collar bone.
 On the other hand, if they are too short, they force you to bend to far forward.
 Therefore finding the perfect length is very important.
+For parents, expect that you will need to upgrade your poles as your child grows.
 The benefit of getting higher end ski poles is they help provide better balance and a lower swing weight that in turn makes your skiing experience efficient.

-You need warmer clothes for your skiing experience that can not only retain your body heat but are also water proof.
 The first thing to consider is your base layer.
 The base layer serves two purposes; insulating you from the cold and in wicking away sweat.
+We never recommend skimping on a base layer, because it creates the foundation for your comfort on the trails.
+Plus, most base layers can be used for other activities such as cold-weather running or hiking.
 Any skier knows that a good base layer is the foundation of comfort on the trails.